Welfare-Improving Ambiguity in Insurance Markets with Asymmetric Information

 13 Pages Posted: 31 Jul 2012 Last revised: 26 Dec 2019

-Existing papers on ambiguity predict that the arrival of ambiguity-increasing information leads to a fall in welfare.
-In this paper, we consider a model of competitive insurance markets involving both asymmetric information and Knightian uncertainty (ambiguity) about the accident probability.
-We establish necessary and sufficient conditions for ambiguity-increasing information to lead to a Pareto improvement.
-Higher ambiguity relaxes the high-risk insurees’ incentive compatibility constraint and allows low risks to buy more insurance.
-Higher ambiguity for low risks also deteriorates their expected utility from holding an uncertain prospect.
-If the former effect dominates, the expected utility of low risks increases and given that the high risks’ utility remains unaffected, the increase in ambiguity implies a Pareto improvement.
+We consider a model of competitive insurance markets involving both asymmetric information and ambiguity about the accident probability.
+We show that there can exist a full-insurance pooling equilibrium.
+We also present an example where an increase in ambiguity leads to a strict Pareto improvement.
+Higher ambiguity relaxes the high-risks’ incentive compatibility constraint and allows low risks to buy more insurance.
+Higher ambiguity also deteriorates the low risks’ expected utility from holding an uncertain prospect.
+If the former effect dominates, the expected utility of low risks increases and given that the high risks’ utility remains unaffected, the increase in ambiguity implies a strict Pareto improvement.